Suhel-Kap/cryptunes/README.md

  * [Suhel-Kap](https://github.com/Suhel-Kap)

 ## Description
-Cryptunes is a decentralized social platform that allows users to create and monetize NFT collections.
+Cryptunes is a decentralized social platform that allows users to create and monetize ERC115 NFT collections as a Space.
-It offers a range of features, including a Decentralized group chat for each Collection, profiles showcasing users' posts and NFTs using DIDs and the Fantom Blockchain.
+Cryptunes offers a range of features, including a Decentralized group chat for each Collection, profiles showcasing users' posts and NFTs using DIDs using the Ceramic Network and the Fantom Blockchain to host our Contract.

 The platform supports various NFTs, including :